 STEP 4 - CONFERENCE

 The Conference is the first proceeding before an Administrative Judge.
 The insurer and the employee must be present at the Conference.
-The employer must attend the Conference if the claim involves § 28, Wilful Misconduct of Employer.
+The employer must attend the Conference if the claim involves § 28, Willful Misconduct of Employer.
 At the Conference the employee would need to show: (A) they were disabled; (B) the injury or illness was work related; and (C) that any disputed medical bills were for reasonable and necessary treatment.
 Following the Conference, the judge will issue an order of payment or denial.
 Either side may appeal this within 14 calendar days.
 The employer will receive notification for the date of the Conference.
 If the case is appealed, it will proceed to the Hearing stage.

 STEP 5 - HEARING

 At a Hearing, the same Administrative Judge who presided at the Conference considers all the evidence.
-The employer must attend the Hearing if the claim involves § 28, Wilful Misconduct of Employer.
+The employer must attend the Hearing if the claim involves § 28, Willful Misconduct of Employer.
 Massachusetts Rules of Evidence apply and sworn testimony from witnesses is taken.
 After reviewing all the information available, the judge will then issue a written decision.
 A notification for the Hearing date will be sent to the employer.
 If either party to the case believes the judge made an error of law or exceeded their authority with the ruling, the party has 30 calendar days from the filing date of the decision to file an appeal to the Reviewing Board.

 STEP 6 - REVIEWING BOARD

 This board is made up of six Administrative Law Judges, three of whom will examine the Hearing transcripts.
 They may ask for oral arguments or written briefs from either party.
 The Reviewing Board can reverse or uphold the decision of the Administrative Judge.
 Decisions can be appealed to the Massachusetts Appeals Court.
-The employer must attend the oral arguments, or submit a brief, if the claim involves § 28, Wilful Misconduct of Employer.
+The employer must attend the oral arguments, or submit a brief, if the claim involves § 28, Willful Misconduct of Employer.

 Please Note: If the Conference or Hearing is rescheduled, the DIA recommends that you check with your insurance representative for the new date and time.